Media Library Widget

 The following example instantiates the Media Library widget as a modal dialog and prepares it for John Doe

-Cloudinary account.
+Cloudinary product environment.
 (The login will either be handled by SAML authentication or manual login.)
 The configuration includes a customized button class and button text that will replace the open-btn

 HTML element in the CMS page.
 The data for the selected asset is displayed in the console log.